The Gold-Standard of DAOM Programs

 Classes meet one extended weekend per month, Thursday through Sunday, for approximately eight hours each day so you can continue your clinical practice while pursuing your degree.
 Clinical hours are fulfilled through a variety of options throughout the program.

-During the 2-year program, 4 extended weekends consist of 5 days each.
+Classes meet one 4-day weekend per month, Thursday – Sunday.
+During the 2-year program, 4 weekends consist of 5 days each.